G-string

 A G-string is a garment consisting of a narrow piece of material that barely covers the genitals, a string-like piece that passes between the buttocks, and a very thin waistband around the hips.
 There are designs for both women and men.
 Men's G-strings are similar to women's, but have a front pouch that covers the genitals.
 G-strings are typically worn as underwear or swimwear or as part of the costume of an exotic dancer.

 G-strings are usually made of fabric, lace, leather, or satin.
 They may serve as a bikini bottom or they may be worn alone as monokinis or topless swimsuits.
 G-strings are also worn by go-go dancers.

 As underwear, G-strings may be worn in preference to panties to avoid the creation of a visible panty line, or in order to enhance sex appeal.

 The two terms G-string and thong are sometimes used interchangeably; however, technically they refer to different pieces of clothing.
 G-strings have a thinner back strip than thongs, and usually a thinner waistband.
 These connectors are often made of string rather than a strip of fabric.

 Etymology

+A woman wearing a pink G-string.

 The term G-string is first attested in 1878.
-It originally denoted the loincloths worn by certain American Indians, and did not come to be used for a type of female undergarment until the 1920s.
+It originally denoted the loincloths worn by certain Native Americans, and did not come to be used for a type of female undergarment until the 1920s.
 The significance of the G is unclear.
 It has been suggested that it represents a euphemistic abbreviation of groin, or else that it is short for girdle; the term girdle-string is attested as early as 1846.